CCTV in South London

 The hard part for most people is judging an installer before the work is done.
 A few things are worth checking.
 Do they survey the property in person before quoting, or quote blind over the phone.
 Do they explain camera placement and night performance in terms you understand.
 Will they handle the legal and data protection side rather than leaving it to you.
 And can you see genuine reviews from real local customers.

 On that last point, you can read what our customers say on our Facebook page and across our reviews on Yell, and you can learn more about how we work on our about us page.
-As a Kent County Council Trading Standards Approved business with a 24-hour call-out, we would rather get the survey right and fit the correct system once than be called back to fix a rushed job, and that approach is the same whether you are in Bromley, Croydon, Lewisham or anywhere else we cover in South London.
+As a Kent County Council Trading Standards Checked business, we would rather get the survey right and fit the correct system once than be called back to fix a rushed job, and that approach is the same whether you are in Bromley, Croydon, Lewisham or anywhere else we cover in South London.

 Bringing it together